modxcms/a11y/README.md

 ## Get Involved

 We would love the world to contribute to this project.
 Before submitting a new issue or opening a new Pull Request, please search to see if the same issue/PR already exists.
-You can also look in the [changelog](https://github.com/modxcms/a11y/blob/develop/core/docs/changelog.txt) (TBD).

 Please note, the repository at [modxcms/a11y](https://github.com/modxcms/a11y/) is only for issues & PRs directly related to the **MODX Accessible CMS** project.
 For general issues about MODX Revolution itself, please see [modxcms/revolution](https://github.com/modxcms/revolution/).